royborgen/bringtrack/README.md

 # BringTrack
-BringTrack is a script that uses bring.no's API to track parcels sent via Bring (Norwegian post), the mail postal provider in Norway.
+BringTrack is a script that lets you track packages sent or handeled by Bring (Norwegian postal service).
+The script uses an API provided by Bring to fetch details.

 ## Usage
 The scripts needs a tracking number as agument.